Hiroshima (book): Literary reception

 Containing a detailed description of the bomb's effects, the article was a publishing sensation.
 In plain prose, Hersey described the horrifying aftermath of the atomic device: people with melted eyeballs, or people vaporized, leaving only their shadows etched onto walls.
 The New Yorker article Hiroshima was an immediate best seller and was sold out at newsstands within hours.
 Many requests for reprints were received by the magazine's offices.
 The ABC Radio Network preempted regular programming to broadcast readings of the complete text by well-known actors in four half-hour programs.
 Many radio stations abroad did likewise, including the BBC in Britain, where newsprint rationing that continued after the war's end prevented its publication; Hersey would not permit editing of the piece to cut its length.
 The Book of the Month Club rushed a copy of the article into book format, which it sent to members as a free selection, saying "We find it hard to conceive of anything being written that could be of more important [sic] at this moment to the human race."

-Published a little more than a year after the atomic bomb was dropped on Hiroshima, the American public was shown a different interpretation of the Japanese from what had been previously described in the media.
-The Americans could let go of some of the guilt knowing that the Japanese did not blame them for this terrible act of war.
+Published a little more than a year after the atomic bomb was dropped on Hiroshima, it showed the American public a different interpretation of the Japanese from what had been previously described in the media.
 After reading Hiroshima, a Manhattan Project scientist wrote that he wept as he remembered how he had celebrated the dropping of the atomic bomb.
 Scientists along with the American public felt shame and guilt at the suffering of the people of Hiroshima.
-As voiced by witnesses in Hiroshima, the people of Hiroshima did not blame the Americans for the infliction but instead their own government.
-Many Japanese believe that the dropping of the atomic bomb saved Japan and it was widely thought that the Japanese Government would have destroyed the entire country before losing the war.

 The 31,000 word article was published later the same year by Alfred A. Knopf as a book.
 Hersey's work is often cited as one of the earliest examples of New Journalism in its melding of elements of non-fiction reportage with the pace and devices of the novel.
 Hersey's plain prose was praised by critics as a model of understated narrative.
 Hersey rarely gave interviews and abhorred going on anything resembling book tours, as his longtime editor Judith Jones recalled.
 "If ever there was a subject calculated to make a writer overwrought and a piece overwritten, it was the bombing of Hiroshima", wrote Hendrik Hertzberg; "yet Hersey's reporting was so meticulous, his sentences and paragraphs were so clear, calm and restrained, that the horror of the story he had to tell came through all the more chillingly."